-- Implement an agreed governance and accountability framework. - Implement systems and structures that enable the City schools to become 'world class' in education. - Organise school clustering arrangements by geographical location. - Work with the Guildhall school and other higher education providers to secure excellent provision and pathways for students at the City schools.
+- Implement an agreed governance and accountability framework. - Implement systems and structures that enable the City schools to become 'world class' in education. - Organise school clustering arrangements by geographical location. - Work with the Guildhall School of Music and Drama and other higher education providers to secure excellent provision and pathways for students at the City schools. - 3.
+We will ensure that young Londoners in the City's schools and beyond have access to the information, advice and experiences that will help them into fulfilling careers.